Skip to main content

 5. Handling Absences: What happens if a player misses a session?

-6. House Rules: Does the GM have any custom rules for their table?
+6. House Rules: Will there be any custom rules for the table?

 7. Tone of the Game: Is the campaign silly, dark, serious, or somewhere in between?

-8. Character Creation: Some GMs include time for creating characters together during Session Zero.
+8. Character Creation: Often time is included for creating characters together during Session Zero.

 Not always.
-It's up to each GM to decide if they offer a Session Zero and what it includes.
-Be sure to check the game listing or reach out to the Game Master if you're unsure.
+It's up to the host of each game to decide if they offer a Session Zero and what it includes.
+Be sure to check the game listing or reach out to the host if you're unsure.

 Did this answer your question?